 Some actuaries will model negative cash flows by selling assets.
-Other actuaries will buy negative assets (i.e., borrow money) that reflects the company's borrowing cost.
+Other actuaries will model buying negative assets (i.e., borrow money) that reflects the company's borrowing cost.

-Q11.22 What approach is used to model asset defaults?
+Q 11.23: What approach is used to model asset defaults?

-A: As described in section 9.F.1, a three-step process is required to determine default costs for fixed income assets with an NAIC designation (i.e., corporate bonds, preferred stocks, RMBS and CMBS).
+A: As described in section 9.F.1, a three-step process is required to determine default costs for fixed income assets with an NAIC designation or NAIC commercial mortgage designation (i.e., corporate bonds, preferred stocks, residential mortgage-backed securities (RMBS), commercial mortgage-backed securities (CMBS), and commercial mortgages).
 Projected default costs are the sum of three components:

-- 1. Baseline annual default cost factor.
-Cost factor are based on historical corporate default and recovery experience.
-Includes a margin for conservatism.
-Factor is a table "look-up" based on a "PBR credit rating" from 1-21, and weighted average life of the asset. - 2.
-Spread related factor.
+- Baseline annual default cost factor.
+Cost factors are based on historical corporate default and recovery experience and include a margin for conservatism.
+Factor is a table "look-up" based on a "PBR credit rating" and weighted average life (WAL) of the asset. - Spread related factor.
 Based on the corporate bond spread environment as of the valuation date.
 Adjustment can be positive or negative, and grades off over three years (subject to a floor and a cap).

-3. Maximum net spread adjustment factor.
+• Maximum net spread adjustment factor.
 Portfolio-wide upward adjustments, graded off over three years, if the net spread of the portfolio exceeds the net spread of a "regulatory threshold" index bond.

 A different prescribed methodology applies to fixed income assets that lack an NAIC designation.
-This includes but is not limited to commercial mortgage loans, CMBS, RMBS and residential mortgages (whole loans).
+This may include but is not limited to some commercial mortgage loans, CMBS, RMBS and residential mortgages (whole loans).
+Section 9.F.5 provides the requirements for default cost factors for such assets without an NAIC designation.

-Q11:23: What company inputs are needed to determine the prescribed asset default rates for assets with an NAIC designation?
+Q 11:24: What company inputs are needed to determine the prescribed asset default rates for assets with an NAIC designation?